 Bottled Water vs. Water Filters: What Should I Use?

-Convenience isn’t just for bottled water.
-Water filters can be purchased to filter all the water in your home or just the water coming from your sink.
-Under-sink filters are compact so you’re not wasting valuable storage space.
+Convenience isn’t just for bottled water or water jugs, however.
+Water filters can be purchased to filter all the water in your home or just the water coming from your kitchen or bathroom sinks–and you’ll have immediate access to it.
+Many under sink filtration systems are compact, so you’re not wasting valuable storage space.

 How Much Does It Cost to Drink Bottled Water?

 It’s a no-brainer that buying bottled water in bulk (35-48 bottle/pack) is much cheaper than going to the local convenience store to purchase a single bottle of water for $1.99 or more.

 Where can you buy bottled water in bulk?
 Giant box stores are one option.
 However, businesses like Sam’s Club and Costco require a yearly membership fee that ranges from $45-100 per year.